Skip to content

 Steve Davis is a retired professional snooker player from England who dominated the sport in the 1980s.

-He reached eight World Snooker Championship finals in nine years, winning six world titles, and holding the world number one position for seven seasons.
+He was one the famous snooker players who reached eight World Snooker Championship finals in nine years, winning six world titles and holding the world number one position for seven seasons.

 Davis won the UK Championship six times and the Masters three times, giving him 15 Triple Crown championships.